alifarooq9/generative-ui/RELEASING.md

-# Release Process with Changesets
+# Release process with Changesets

-StreamdownRN uses [Changesets](https://github.com/changesets/changesets) for version management and publishing - the same system Vercel uses for Streamdown.
+streamdown-rn uses [Changesets](https://github.com/changesets/changesets) for version management and publishing - the same system Vercel uses for Streamdown.

 ## How It Works